550 S. Andrews Avenue, Suite 400, Fort Lauderdale, FL 33301

 🎉 Congratulations!
 You’ve just sold your warehouse—with less stress, more support, and a better result.

-✅ Why Choose Berger Commercial Realty?
+✅ Why Choose Berger Commercial Realty/CORFAC International?

 Selling a warehouse is a complex process—but with the right partner, it doesn’t have to be overwhelming.